 Medical Physics Residency Program

 The goal of CAMPEP accredited clinical medical physics residency program at the University of Kansas Cancer Center is to prepare medical physics graduates to practice independently as a certified medical physicist and contribute immediately to the high level of quality of medical care received by the radiation oncology patients.
-Upon completion of the 24 months intensive clinical training, the graduates should have the adequate clinical experience in all aspects of radiation oncology physics practice and in-depth knowledge on maintaining and implementing clinical procedures, as well as establishing novel treatment modalities.
+Upon completion of the twenty-four months intensive clinical training, the graduates should have the adequate clinical experience in all aspects of radiation oncology physics practice and in-depth knowledge on maintaining and implementing clinical procedures, as well as establishing novel treatment modalities.

 Major Objectives of the Residency Program